 Breast implants can break down over time, leak, or be damaged by an injury or infection.
-In these cases, you’ll need to have them removed so that they can be replaced with a new set of implants or undergo a different procedure.
+In these cases, you’ll need to remove them to replace them with a new set of implants or undergo a different procedure.

-If you have an infection or autoimmune disease, the implant may need to be removed to get treatment.
+If you have an infection or autoimmune disease, the implant may need to be removed for treatment.
 And in the case of an injury, the implant may need to be removed to prevent further damage.

 These are all pretty rare circumstances:

 1. Dissatisfaction with the Appearance of Their Breasts

 Breast implants can alter a woman’s body in many ways.
 Some patients are satisfied with the result, while others are not.
 If you have breast augmentation surgery but aren’t pleased with how your breasts look or feel, you may want to remove your implants to try again or pursue another treatment altogether.